olivier-be/bot_discord/README.md

 # bot_discord

 This bot uses openai to reply,, <br />
+This bot uses docker-compose to make a mincraft server,, <br />

 I've made a small game use openai to benefit for this feature <br />